Latvia national football team: Legacy

 Kazakevičs' era was a mix of modest successes and persistent challenges.
 While Latvia’s Nations League promotion to League C marked a positive milestone, inconsistent performances and public dissatisfaction highlighted the difficulty of building a cohesive and competitive national team.

 Team image

 Kits

 Latvia's kit is traditionally a carmine red jersey with white trim, carmine red shorts and socks, whilst their current away kit is all predominantly white.
-Latvia's kits have been produced by various manufacturers.
+Latvia's kits have been produced by Adidas more than 25 years.

 Crest

 Until July 2018, the team crest consisted of the Latvian Football Federation logo, when it was switched to a shield with a football in the colors of the Latvian flag and 'LATVIJA' written above.
 A similar crest with a head of a howling wolf was also unveiled as a secondary logo for use in souvenirs etc. as part of the #11vilki (#11wolves) brand.